Zane-/Zane-.github.io/docs/lessons/lesson_1/lesson_1_2.md

 Refresh your repo on Github, and you should see your `test.txt` file there.
 Click on it to see that it contains the content we wrote to it.
 You can share your webpage url with anyone in the world, and they will be able to see the contents of your `test.txt` file.

-Now, let's delete the `test.txt` file so we can demonstrate refreshing the repo from our command line.
-Click the trash icon located on the right-hand side of the screen, then the green `Commit changes` button to confirm.

 #### Pulling Changes